You provide services. Here’s where we provide information to help you do so.

 Thank you for being our partner in providing high quality, medically necessary services.

-The Gaps & Needs Analysis Report is an annual study of our area and the people who live here.
+The Network Adequacy & Accessibility Analysis Report is an annual study of our area and the people who live here.
 It also looks at where services are available and how people use them.
 Ultimately, the analysis serves as a roadmap for determining future growth based on current capacity and identified needs.

 The Carolinas Center for Medical Excellence (CCME) was contracted to conduct a satisfaction survey of the providers participating in the 1915(b)/(c) Medicaid Waiver program.
 This survey allows the State and the health plans to measure how well they are meeting providers’ expectations and needs.
 The purpose of the survey is to assess provider perceptions of the eight LME/MCOs in North Carolina.